TritonDataCenter/rfd/rfd/0113/README.md

 - Per <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/CopyingAMIs.html#copy-amis-across-regions>
   note that one can "recopy" if there were image changes (for us that would just be mutable manifest changes).
-- Nice to have: `triton image clone` so Carl can create a personal (owned) copy of Alice's shared image?
-That way he can be confident it won't be deleted out from under him if Alice deletes the image.
+- Nice to have: a way to list just *my* custom images easily (to see them from the noise of all the public ones)

 ### Trent's scratch area